Skip to main content

 A Closer Look at Bone Turnover Markers

 Bone Turnover Markers (BTMs) offer a more immediate window into the effects of transdermal estrogen.
 They are the molecular footprints of the remodeling process.
-A key goal of is to reduce bone resorption, and the markers for this process respond very quickly.
+A key goal of estrogen therapy is to reduce bone resorption, and the markers for this process respond very quickly.
 The table below outlines the most common BTMs used in clinical practice and their expected response to effective therapy.

 Table 1 ∞ Key Biochemical Markers of Bone Turnover